Spacerulerwill/Wallpaper-Engine/README.md

 ```

 Any other uniforms will be automatically added to the ImGUI menu so you can change them at any time

+# Build Instructions

+## Windows
+    cd tools
+    configure.bat
+    cd ../build
+    WallpaperEngine.sln
+Once you are in the solution you can build the project like normal.
+Make sure to copy the ```res``` folder to the binary executables location after it has been built.